-8 Unique Thanksgiving Traditions – You Should Make Your Own.
+8 Unique Thanksgiving Traditions – You Should Make Your Own

 Awww… there is nothing like Thanksgiving – the smells, the family, the fun, the food, the traditions.
-Traditions are what we really love most about the holidays, in the rapidly-changing world that we live in they are the one thing that we can count on to rarely change.
-From the quirky family favorites to the time-honored classics traditions remind us of the simpler times with family and friends and times of the past that have slipped through our fingers.
+Traditions are what we love most about the holidays, in the rapidly-changing world that we live in they are the one thing that we can count on to rarely change.
+From the quirky family favourites to the time-honored classics traditions remind us of the simpler times with family and friends and times of the past that have slipped through our fingers.

 So How Does A Tradition Become A Tradition?

-Someone starts it, of course… So whether you’re a traditionalist or just starting your own holiday history, these new Thanksgiving traditions are certain to change your holiday for the better.
+Someone starts it, of course… So whether you’re a traditionalist or just starting your holiday history, these new Thanksgiving traditions are certain to change your holiday for the better.

 Pass Down a Family Recipe — Or Make a New One